BuvinJT/distbuilder/docs/HighLevel.md

 If neither are `True`, the installer is simply left in the build directory.
 If both are `True`, priority is given to `isDesktopTarget`.

-#### isTestingInstall, isAutoTestInstall, isVerboseTestInstall
+#### isInstallTest, isAutoInstallTest, isVerboseInstallTest

-Upon building the installer (and moving it to a target directory if so directed), the installer will be launched when either `isTestingInstall`, or `isAutoTestInstall` is enabled.
-The `isVerboseTestInstall` option controls the level of debugging output logged to the console during the installation.
+Upon building the installer (and moving it to a target directory if so directed), the installer will be launched when either `isInstallTest`, or `isAutoInstallTest` is enabled.
+The `isVerboseInstallTest` option controls the level of debugging output logged to the console during the installation.

-The `isTestingInstall` simply launches the installer.
-In contrast, `isAutoTestInstall` runs it in "auto pilot" mode (i.e. performs the installation as well).
+The `isInstallTest` simply launches the installer.
+In contrast, `isAutoInstallTest` runs it in "auto pilot" mode (i.e. performs the installation as well).
 Note that an "elevated privileges" option was NOT provided as such is to built into all silent installers (i.e. they auto elevate themselves), and "loud"/gui installers have their own internal controls for this.

+#### isScriptDebugInstallTest

+This flag may be useful in the event you are embedding scripts into an installer via a [QtIfwExternalOp](ConfigClasses.md#qtifwexternalop) using an
+[ExecutableScript](LowLevel.md#executablescript).
+When enabled, the dynamically generated script (with installer driven value substitutions where applicable) will be left behind in a temp folder after running the installer, rather than auto purging that upon completion.
+If you have effectively built the script via Python "helpers" using a function e.g.
+`QtIfwExternalOp.CreateStartupEntry(...)`, this may be especially helpful to see what was actually produced and executed, through a series of abstraction layers that ultimately produce platform specific scripts, nested under the hood inside an installer.

 #### onInitialize(), onFinalize()